santycp/DemoGlobant/README.md

-# 📊 Azure Serverless Data Pipeline — Technical Challenge
+#  Azure Serverless Data Pipeline — Technical Challenge

 This repository contains the implementation of a **fully automated, serverless data ingestion and reporting pipeline** designed as a solution to a technical challenge involving CSV-based database migration, data transformation, and report generation.

-## 🚀 Project Summary
+##  Project Summary

 This project simulates a real-world migration scenario where historical data from three CSV files (`departments.csv`, `jobs.csv`, `hired_employees.csv`) is received via Outlook email.
 The solution automatically ingests, stores, processes, and delivers the results via email in an HTML report — using modern Azure services and Databricks.

-## 🧱 Architecture Overview

-The architecture follows a modular flow based on Azure-native components:
+##Author
+Santiago Calvo Patiño
+Email: santy.calvo.p@gmail.com